moddayz/bell_police_bin/README.md

 1. Download the archive bell_police_bin-main.zip
 2. Run Dayz_tools https://store.steampowered.com/app/830640/DayZ_Tools/
 3. Launch and select AddonBuilder in it
-4. In the Addons source directory line, specify bell_police_bin-main \ HelicopterSIB - the HelicopterSIB folder
+4. In the Addons source directory line, specify bell_police_bin-main \ HelicopterMod_police - the HelicopterMod_police folder
 5. For those who decided to ignore in 4 point, I repeat, DO NOT PACK bell_police_bin-main the folder !!! find HelicopterMod_police a folder in it and pack it in pbo ...!!!
 6. Uncheck Binarize
 7. Pack it.